 Library Specifically to create physical 2D, as polygons, collisions, etc. It is based on the famous chipmunk library, you can watch this video demonstration.

-This framework is an extension that adds a lot of effects to Pyglet, rotate and manipulate sprites, transitions between scenes with styles, etc. Combining Pyglet + Cocos2d you can make games of great quality.
+This framework is an extension that adds a lot of effects to Pyglet, rotates and manipulates sprites, transitions between scenes with styles, etc. Combining Pyglet + Cocos2d you can make games of great quality.

-On official Python website you can find a more extensive collection of programming games in python libraries: http://wiki.python.org/moin/PythonGameLibraries
+On the official Python website, you can find a more extensive collection of programming games in python libraries: http://wiki.python.org/moin/PythonGameLibraries